Last Updated on December 15, 2018 by Jennifer Pallian BSc, RD

-Peanut Butter Butterscotch Bars are a nostalgic childhood treat.
-Creamy peanut butter and butterscotch give way to squishy marshmallows in these beloved old-fashioned squares.
+These classic Butterscotch Peanut Butter Marshmallow Squares are one of my favourite nostalgic childhood treats.
+Creamy peanut butter and butterscotch chips give way to squishy rainbow-coloured marshmallows in these beloved old-fashioned fudge-like squares.

 An informal poll of in my Instagram story revealed that 70% of you aren’t familiar with these delicious treats.
 That tells me they might be a Canadian thing.
 Creamy peanut butter butterscotch squares, plump with coloured marshmallows, were on every cookie plate I ever was offered as a kid.
 You need them in your life.